abbasn785/Stock-Market-Watchlist-Assistant/README.md

   1. Oversold: Stocks with an RSI(14) value of 30 or less whose price is still above the SMA 200.
   2. Sector Winners: Stocks from the top performing sector of the week with a relative volume of over 1.5.

-Add new criteria by selecting criteria on https://finviz.com/screener.ashx and adding the url to the module (comments to point out where to do this)
+Add new criteria by selecting criteria on https://finviz.com/screener.ashx and adding the url to the stonks.py module (comments to point out where to do this)

+Run stonks.py everyday to update your watchlist with the current days listing.

-Libraries: Must have BeautifulSoup and cloudscraper installed
+***Must have BeautifulSoup and cloudscraper installed***